 There is parking for two cars to the side of the property.

 For safety reasons, we do not permit electric vehicle or hybrid car charging at this property.
 If you’re travelling by EV, discover your nearest electric vehicle charging point here.

 A travel cot and highchair are available on request.

-Two dogs are welcome.
-A third dog is welcome with a charge of £25.
+Three dogs are welcome with a charge of £25 per dog.
 Dogs must be clean and dry before entering the property and are not permitted on the furniture or in the bedrooms.

 High quality White Company bed linen is provided.
 Towels and hand soap are provided.
 A hairdryer is provided in each bedroom.

 Wi-Fi available.
 Mobile coverage is good with most networks receiving 4G coverage.